 - 1. Four credits of language arts sufficient to satisfy all academic standards in English language arts; - 2.
-Three credits of mathematics including an algebra II credit or its equivalent, geometry, statistics and probability, or its equivalent, sufficient to satisfy all of the academic standards in mathematics. - 3.
-Students must complete an algebra I credit by the end of eighth grade sufficient to satisfy all of the eighth grade standards in mathematics; - 4.
-Three credits of science, including at least: (a) one credit in biology; (b) and one credit of chemistry or physics; and (c) one elective credit of science.
-The combination of credits must be sufficient to satisfy (i) all of the academic standards in either chemistry or physics and (ii) all other academic standards in science; - 5.
-Three and one-half credits of social studies, encompassing at least United States history, geography, government and citizenship, world history, and economics sufficient to satisfy all of the academic standards in social studies: - 6.
-One credit in the arts sufficient to satisfy all of the state or local academic standards in the arts; and - 7.
-One half credit in health; and - 8.
-One credit in physical education, of which one-half is to be fitness related.
-A student may earn an Independent Study credit in PE by satisfying the conditions set forth for Independent Study as prescribed by the Hutchinson High School Principal; and - 9.
+Three credits of mathematics sufficient to satisfy all of the academic standards in mathematics; - 3.
+Three credits of science, including one credit to satisfy all the earth and space science standards, one credit to satisfy all the life science standards, and one credit to satisfy all the chemistry or physics standards for grades 9-12; standards in either chemistry or physics and all other academic standards in science: - 4.
+Three and one-half credits of social studies, encompassing at least United States history, geography, government and citizenship in either grade 11 or 12 for students beginning in grade 9 in the 2025-26 school year and later or an advanced placement, international baccalaureate, or other rigorous course on government and citizenship, and a combination of other credits encompassing at least United States history, geography, government and citizenship, world history, and economics sufficient to satisfy all of the academic standards in social studies; - 5.
+One credit in the arts sufficient to satisfy all of the state or local academic standards in the arts: and - 6.
+One half credit in health; and - 7.
+One credit in physical education sufficient to satisfy the state standards in physical education,, of which one-half is to be fitness related.
+A student may earn an Independent Study credit in PE by satisfying the conditions set forth for Independent Study as prescribed by the Hutchinson High School Principal; and - 8.
+Students who begin grade 9 in the 2024-25 school year and later must successfully complete a course for credit in personal finance in grade 10, 11, or 12. - 9.
 Satisfactorily complete all requirements set forth in the RAMP-UP For Readiness curriculum at .25 credit per year; and - 10.
 Complete a total of 28 high school credits.